amikos-tech/chroma-cookbook/docs/index.md

 - [Filters](core/filters.md) - Learn to filter data in ChromaDB using metadata and document filters
 - ✨[Resource Requirements](core/resources.md) - Understand the resource requirements for running ChromaDB
+- ✨'`Coming Soon` Authentication - Learn how to secure your ChromaDB instance with authentication.

 ## Running ChromaDB